ld-x/last-draft/README.md

 ```

 #### `plugins`
 Plugins include custom functionality which can be activated from a button in the toolbar.
-By default the `image` and `video` plugins are included.
+By default the `image` plugin is always included.
 However you can create your own plugins!
 Some examples are below:

+- [ld-video](https://github.com/vacenz/ld-video) - Adds embed video functionality from youtube and vimeo
 - [ld-audio](https://github.com/steveniseki/ld-audio) - Adds an audio player with soundcloud support
 - [ld-color-picker](https://github.com/steveniseki/ld-color-picker) - Adds Color picker functionality
 - [ld-emoji](https://github.com/vacenz/ld-emoji) - Adds emoji functionality